Members-only community coming soon. Join the waitlist for founding-member pricing.

 Final Thoughts

-Co-parenting with a narcissist requires strength, patience, and strategy.
+Co-parenting with a narcissist takes strength and steady patience, along with a clear plan.
 You cannot control how the other parent behaves.
 You can control how you respond, how you protect your children, and how you create stability in your own home.

 Michelle Mitchell, founder and high-conflict co-parenting coach